 Keep in sync with what's going on in the course and stay on top of deadlines and upcoming assignments.
-If, like me, you use Google Calendar to organize basically your entire life, then add the course calendar to yours by going to the Home page, then clicking on "+Google Calendar" below the EM SC 240N calendar.
+You can view all due dates in the Home page on Canvas, as well as in the Canvas course calendar.

 Pay Attention to Rubrics and Assignment Descriptions